vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Under **Useful links**, notice the list of resource links.

     Again, there is no need to explore this documentation now, but is is good to know that it is available.
 The IoT Hub Device Provisioning Service Documentation page is the root page for DPS.
-You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this course.
-You will be referred to the docs.microsoft.com site throughout this course for additional reading on specific topics.
+You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this lab.

     If you opened one of the links, close it now and use your browser to navigate back to the Azure portal tab.